tatsuyaoiw/website/_posts/2020-06-24-magic-links.md

 ### Stateless Implementations

 - Advantages: No datastore is required.
 Fast token generation and verification.
 - Disadvantage: The token implementation logic is more complex.
-Difficulty of revoking issued tokens once issued.
+Difficulty of revoking issued tokens.

 ## Magic Links at Quartz.